Find Trade Colleges

 57% Freshmen Loans

 The total student population at Bluefield State College is 1,243, which includes 949 full-time undergraduates.
-For undergraduates at Bluefield State College, the average graduation time is 4.4 years.
+It takes the average Bluefield State College undergraduate about 4.4 years to complete their degree.

 57% of Bluefield State College students take out loans to afford college costs.
-The typical student loan amount is $5,432 a year.
+The average amount of student loans is $5,432 a year.
 Bluefield State College has a 4.7% student default rate.
 This is excellent when you compare it to the national rate of 10.8%.

 #18